elucian/bee/syntax/composite.md

 **Notes:**

-* Array of undefined capacity () ≡ [].
-Capacity can be established later.
+* Array of undefined capacity have no members and is equivalent to [].
-* Array with capacity is automatically initialized, elements of array are 0 or 0.0.
+* Array with capacity is automatically initialized, elements of new array are by default zero.

 **custom index**